 Ravioli quantities depend on how much you want to make, and how many raviolis you want to end up with.
 The above recipe will make about 150 raviolis.
 However, this is not as much as it sounds considering eight raviolis is regarded as one serving.
 When you finish preparing the filling, it really does not look like much, either.
 But trust me, once you start stuffing the raviolis it will seem as if the filling is growing rather than disappearing.

-To be honest, making the pasta dough and filling the ravioli to shape them is the hardest part, and the most time-consuming.
+To be honest, making the pasta dough and filling the ravioli to shape is the hardest part, and the most time-consuming.
 But it is well worth the trouble and struggle, because there is nothing like the taste of well-prepared hot homemade ravioli.

 The basic ravioli dough ingredients are as follows:

 Ravioli can also be multi-colored by using dough ingredient variations such as spinach, squash and tomatoes.
 Adjustments may have to be made to the flour quantities when doing so.

 Sift the flour into a large bowl, making a well in the center.
 Add the salt, oil, eggs and water.
 Mix the flour and the liquid together gradually with a wooden spoon, until all is absorbed.
 Place the dough on a floured board; knead until the mixture appears dry and smooth.
 Add more flour if the dough seems sticky.
 Cover with a tea towel and let stand for about fifteen minutes.
 Using a rolling pin, roll out the dough in handfuls at a time, until the flattened dough is very thin but not transparent.
 Cut dough into 4" circles.